Aziz-RV/Basic-FPS-Game/README.md

 This a basic FPS game made using WebGL and BabylonJS.
 For this project, I followed a cool course of Openclassrooms:
 link: https://openclassrooms.com/fr/courses/3979376-creez-votre-propre-fps-en-webgl
 WebGL is an API created by the Khronos Group for the purpose of enabling the use of OpenGL ES.
-BabylonJS est une bibliothèque JavaScript qui va nous permettre de développer en WebGL des scènes qui vont être créées dans une simple balise canvas.
+BabylonJS a JavaScript library that will allow us to develop in WebGL scenes that will be created in a simple canvas tag.